wintexpro/doton-bridge/docs/cli-options.md

 ### Account Management

 The commands can be used to manage keys in the local keystore.
-You can view available keys with `chainbridge accounts list`.
+You can view available keys with `doton accounts list`.

-#### `chainbridge accounts generate`
+#### `doton accounts generate`
 ```
 --password value  Password used to encrypt the keystore.
 Used with --generate, --import, or --unlock
 --sr25519         Specify account/key type as sr25519. (default: false)